Mahmud II: Legal reforms

-Among his reforms are the edicts (or firmans), by which he closed the Court of Confiscations, and took away much of the power of the Pashas.
+Among his reforms are the firmans (edicts) by which he closed the Court of Confiscations and took away much of the power of the Pashas.

 Previous to the first of the firmans, the property of all persons banished or condemned to death was forfeited to the crown; and a sordid motive for acts of cruelty was thus kept in perpetual operation, besides the encouragement of a host of vile delators.

 The second firman removed the ancient rights of Turkish governors to doom men to instant death by their will; the Paşas, the Ağas, and other officers, were enjoined that "they should not presume to inflict, themselves, the punishment of death on any man, whether Raya or Turk, unless authorized by a legal sentence pronounced by the Kadı, and regularly signed by the judge."
-Mahmud also created an appeal system whereby a criminal could lodge an appeal to one of the Kazasker (chief military judge) of Asia or Europe, and finally to the Sultan himself, if the criminal chose to pursue the appeal even further.
+Mahmud also created an appeal system whereby a criminal could appeal to a Kazasker (chief military judge) of Asia or Europe, and finally to the Sultan himself, if the criminal chose to pursue the appeal even further.

-About the same time that Mahmud II ordained these changes, he personally set an example of reform by regularly attending the Divan, or state council, instead of abstaining from attendance.
-The practice of the Sultan avoiding the Divan had been introduced as long ago as the reign of Suleiman I, and was considered one of the causes of the decline of the Empire by a Turkish historian nearly two centuries before Mahmud II's time.
+About the same time that Mahmud II instituted these changes, he set an example of reform by regularly attending the Divan Imperial Council, rather than abstaining from attendance.
+The practice of avoiding attending the Divan had been introduced as long ago as the reign of Suleiman the Magnificent.
+It was considered one of the causes of the Empire's decline by a Turkish historian nearly two centuries before Mahmud II's time.

-Mahmud II also addressed some of the worst abuses connected with the vakıfs, by placing their revenues under state administration.
+Mahmud II also addressed some of the worst abuses associated with awqaf (inalienable charitable endowments) by placing their revenues under state administration, the Ministry of Evkaf.
 However, he did not venture to apply this vast mass of property to the general purposes of the government.
 His modernizations included the relaxation of much of the restrictions on alcoholic beverages in the Empire, and the sultan himself was known to drink socially with his ministers.
-By the end of his reign, his reforms had mostly normalized drinking among the upper classes and political figures in the Empire.
+By the end of his reign, his reforms mainly had normalized drinking among the upper classes and political figures in the Empire.